-The Canadian Union of Public Employees is expanding its pool of qualified candidates for short- and long-term temporary specialist assignments.
-Opportunities may arise at CUPE’s National Office in Ottawa or in regional offices across the country.
+The Canadian Union of Public Employees is expanding its list of qualified candidates for short and long term temporary specialist assignments that may also lead to future permanent positions.
+Opportunities may arise at CUPE’s National Office in Ottawa or in our regional offices across the country.

 We are also seeking bilingual candidates with strong verbal and written communication skills in both official languages to meet our staffing needs.